 In May 2018, Caltech was selected by the WASC to participate in a new accreditation process called the Thematic Pathway for Reaffirmation (TPR) Review.
 The new pathway is streamlined and allows the institution to focus on self-selected themes in addition to demonstrating compliance with the Standards.
-The review requires one institutional report and supporting documents due in 2020 and a site visit in Fall 2020.
+The review required one institutional report and supporting documents due in 2020 and a remote site visit in Fall 2020.
 The Caltech TPR proposal identified two themes for self-study: the Core Curriculum and Academic and Co-Curricular Support Structures.

 The Provost served as the Academic Liaison Officer (ALO) to WSCUC.
 The Senior Institutional Research Analyst worked with the Provost to oversee the accreditation process, served as staff liaison between Caltech and WSCUC, and ensured timely progress.
 An Accreditation Steering Committee, appointed by the Provost, provided guidance regarding the accreditation process, opportunities for self-study, assessment, and preparation of our institutional report.
 Two working groups, appointed by the Provost, addressed the institute's self-study themes.